Have a laptop with 8GB of RAM and want to run AI locally?

 On macOS / Linux, add these lines to ~/.zshrc or

 ~/.bashrc.
-On Windows — set via system environment
+On Windows — set them via system environment variables

 - ✔️ Close your browser or leave a maximum of 2–3 tabs